Lens rigidity for manifolds with hyperbolic trapped set: Introduction

 1) First, we notice that the assumption $g=g'$ on $T\pl M$ in Theorem \ref{Th2} is not a serious one and could be removed by standard arguments since, by \cite{LSU}, the length function near $\pl_0SM:=\{(x,v)\in \pl SM; \cjg\nu,v\cjd=0\}$ determines the metric on $T\pl M$ (we would then have to change slightly the definition of $S_g$, as in \cite{StUh3}).

-2) A part of this work (in particular Section 4.3) is focused on the analysis in a very general setting (no hyperbolicity assumption on $K$ and no assumptions on conjugate point) of the boundary value problems for this equation in $SM$, and we relate regularity questions to the integrability properties of the non-escaping mass function $V(t)$.
-We show that the X-ray transform is well-defined and bounded on some $L^p$ space under condition \eqref{impcond}.
+2) A part of this work (in particular Section 4.3) deals with very general assumptions (no hyperbolicity assumption on $K$ and no assumptions on conjugate point) to describe solutions of the boundary value problems for transport equations in $SM$.

+3) Contrary to the simple metric setting, the lens equivalence between two metrics does not induce a conjugation of geodesic flows, which makes the problem more difficult.